shivaamm/Coding-Practice/README.md

 Soon DS questions will be added to practice.

 # 100DaysOfCode
-This will be the repository for C++ topic wise questions and codechef practice questions :)
+This will be the repository for C++ topic wise questions, practice questions and DSA :)

 Day 1: 4 codechef questions completed.